SummaryRead the full fact sheet

 - Private alcohol and other drug treatment services can be accessed directly, but this usually means you will have to pay for the services in full.

 - Check with the provider about their costs before signing up to a program.

-In Australia alcohol and drug treatment services are provided by a mix of government, non-government and private sector providers.
-In Victoria the government does not directly provide alcohol and drug treatment services but funds non-government organisations to deliver these services for free or at a reduced costs to eligible Medicare card holders.
+In Australia and other are provided by a mix of government, non-government and private sector providers.
+In Victoria the government does not directly provide alcohol and other drug treatment services but funds non-government organisations to deliver these services for free or at a reduced cost to eligible .